San Diego Wave FC Host Houston Dash in 2026 Home Opener

 San Diego Wave FC News Release

-SAN DIEGO - San Diego Wave FC will start the National Women's Soccer League 2026 regular season this Saturday, March 14 against the Houston Dash at Snapdragon Stadium.
+San Diego Wave FC Host Houston Dash in 2026 Home Opener San Diego Wave FC will start the National Women's Soccer League 2026 regular season tonight, March 14 against the Houston Dash at Snapdragon Stadium.
 The match is scheduled to kick off at 5:45 p.m.
 PT and it will be broadcast live on ION network.

 Across all time regular season meetings between San Diego and Houston, the Wave holds a 5-2-1 record over the Dash.
 In 2025, each team walked away with a win, the first being a 3-2 victory for San Diego on the road at Shell Energy Stadium on June 13.
 Houston then secured a 3-0 win over the Wave on September 7 at Snapdragon Stadium.